sisrfeng/coc-wiki/Using-coc-list.md

       "<C-w>": "command:wincmd k"
     },
     ```
-* You can move to other window when list is opened, the prompt would be deactivated then.
+* You can move to another window when the list is opened, the prompt would be deactivated then.
 * Use variables `g:terminal_color_{0-7}` to customize ansi highlight colors, same as terminal colors of neovim `:h terminal-configuration`.
 * Press `?` on normal mode to get help.
   <img width="1158" alt="screen shot 2019-02-04 at 8 16 29 am" src="https://user-images.githubusercontent.com/251450/52185008-731b2200-2855-11e9-8bea-9068d016e8c9.png">